sharonsun131/Stock-ananlysis/README.md

 <img width="357" alt="VBA_Challenge_2018" src="https://user-images.githubusercontent.com/102264298/163291810-03ed84d6-5a2d-4c02-9461-021790995402.png">

+##Summery
 ###What are the advantages or disadvantages of refactoring code?

-Advantages: refactoring will help our code more organized and easier to understand or read.
+--Advantages: refactoring will help our code more organized and easier to understand or read.
-Disadvantages: refactoring process can affect the testing outcomes and it is time consuming.
+--Disadvantages: refactoring process can affect the testing outcomes and it is time consuming.

 ###How do these pros and cons apply to refactoring the original VBA script?

 The refactoring code process will make our VBA script take less time to run.
 A clean and well-organized code will make our analysis easier to change and understand even after a long time.
 ![image](https://user-images.githubusercontent.com/102264298/163291715-85c6d427-289b-4226-b002-c18e3d9bdb13.png)